Jewish historical places

 ( 26 Elloul 5605, in the Jewish calendar)

-Jews from around the world come on pilgrimage to pay at
+Jews from around the world come on pilgrimage to pray at

 the rabbi's grave in the Jewish Cemetery of Essaouira.